The Cat Who Could Read Backwards: Plot summary

 Returning to the apartment, Qwill is in a quiet mood.
 Could Zoe have killed Mountclemens?
 She didn't seem unhappy to see the art critic dead.
 Koko leads Qwill to the old apartment again, where he knocks a knife off the counter.
 In the broom closet is a flashlight, but why wasn't there one by Mountclemens' body?
 Unless in being one handed, Mountclemens chose a knife over a flashlight?
 Yet he wasn't wearing his false hand, and the art critic was vain enough to wear it if he had an assignation with Zoe.

 Koko growls at the door of the abandoned studio, and Qwill enters to find that several of the paintings have vanished, and the remaining ones are highly valuable Scranos.
 As Koko runs his nose over the signature backwards (ONARCS), the painter Qwill knew as Narx—but readers had never previously been introduced too—entered.
 Narx reached for the knife lying on the table, but Koko deflects his attack by leaping upon him and Qwill hits Narx with the flashlight.

 Back at the Press Club, Qwill recounted the adventure, pointing out that Narx drew robotic drawings that resembled himself, and was clearly also O. Narx since the paintings' texture was so similar.
 Koko's reading the signature backwards merely confirmed this.
 Though Mountclemens could no longer paint or draw when he lost his hand, he could still instruct others, and Scrano had painted for him.
 In the art critic's last review, he said there would be no more art coming from Scrano which led Qwill to think that Mountclemens had intended on killing him, but Narx killed Mountclemens.

 Once Scrano woke up, he confirmed Qwill's story.
 Qwill had, however, guessed wrong about Butchy and Zoe.
 Butchy had tried to save Nino and hurt herself in the process.
 Zoe had had murderous intent but never followed up on it.
 Upon his return to the apartment, Qwill asked Koko: Had it been all a coincidence, when Koko led him up to the closet with the monkey painting was it simply for a lost toy?
 Koko gave the man no answers, just removed an itch with a hind paw and a contented look.

+Reception

+When the book was re-issued 30 years after its debut, Publishers Weekly said, "Braun's witty investigation of the 1960s art scene is as entertaining as her depiction of crusty Qwill's growing admiration for Koko's extraordinary talents."